Promoted-Note-Network/nip/README.md

 - `ACTION` - Task for the SELLER to complete relative to the `PROMOTED NOTE`. (default click)
 - `CONVERSION` - When a `SELLER` consumes `PROMOTED NOTE`
 - `PAYOUT` - who got paid after `CONVERSION`

+## INCENTIVES
+Each particiant in the network has a different but complimentary set of incentives to keep the attention marketplace honest.

+- **BUYERS** are incentivised to place ads in the network because it is low stakes.
+If no one participates then the spend/lose no money.
+And they are incentivised to adjust their `PAYOUTS` if they find that people are participating, but they are not meeting their price threshold.
+- **SELLERS** are incentivized to participate in the network because they are able to opt-in and opt-out at will and they are able to 'mine bitcon with their attention'
+- **MATCHERS** are incentivized to participate in the network because it a revenue stream for compute resources.
+Think of this as home mining w/o asics
+- **IMPRESSORS** are incentivized to participate in the network because it is a revenue stream and their users have opted in so there is no risk of revolt

 ## FLOW
 The basic flow of the `PROMOTED NOTE` network is as follows